ffplayout/ffplayout/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-## Attention: Version 4.0 will be the last release
+## Attention: Version 4.0 will be the last release in Python

-**In favor of [ffplayout-rs](https://github.com/ffplayout/ffplayout-rs), this Project will not be developed much further.
-There will be bug fixes for a while, and then the project will be archived.**
+After that the code base will be changed to Rust and a new version shema will be used.

 -----